 This course is an introduction to language and literacy development in the young child.
 Candidates will explore the early childhood language arts curriculum includes speaking, listening, writing and reading skills.
-Emphasis on the influence of a child's cultural/social background and experiences on emerging literacy development will be explored.
-Creation of a literacy-rich environment that engages children in developmentally appropriate language arts experiences and cultural context will be included. three semester hours
+Emphasis on the influence of a child's

-ECE 350 - Early Childhood Development and Early Learning This course examines the development process and behavior of young children as individuals and in group settings.
+ECE 350 - Early Childhood Development and Early Learning

+This course examines the development process and behavior of young children as individuals and in group settings.
 The course will examine major theories and contemporary research findings of child development (birth to age eight) and the mutual influence of biological, psychological and social factors within a given environment including practical aspects of child rearing and family health.